 The Strategy Application Project (SAP) is the Common Assignment for EDSE 628 across all sections.
-The EDSE 628 student designs, implements, collects data, and analyzes research using a strategy for academic learning by students with mild disabilities.
-The strategy must be a research validated approach for mastering knowledge or skills in elementary level reading, language arts, mathematics, science, or social studies.
+The EDSE 628 student designs, implements, collects data, and analyzes research.
+The focus of the research is teaching a student (or group of students) with mild disabilities how to use a strategy for academic learning with the goal to self-sufficient implementation by the student (student self-direction in use of the learning strategy).

+The strategy must be a research validated approach for mastering knowledge or skills in elementary level reading, language arts (including oral language expression and writing), mathematics, science, or social studies.
 This may include strategies for vocabulary development or memory or metacognition as specifically applied to mastering content in elementary level reading, language arts, mathematics, science, or social studies.
-The strategy is appropriate for use with students working at the elementary level and employs the Self-Regulated Strategy Development process for teaching a strategy to a student.
+The strategy is appropriate for use with students working at the elementary level and employs the Self-Regulated Strategy Development process for teaching a strategy to a student and monitioring student progress.
+The EDSE 628 student uses curriculum-based measure (CBM) to record the student subject's progress.
 The study is conducted during current semester.

 NOTE: The strategy used in the EDSE 628 project may not be one to improve student behavior.
 Additionally, curriculum-based measurement (CBM) is used to monitor the progress of the student subject of the project and as such, CBM is not the focus strategy of the project.

-To achieve these standards through the Common Assignment, students:
+To achieve these standards through the Common Assignment, EDSE 628 student:

-- Find in (a) professional publication(s) at least one research article that focuses on implementation of a specific evidence-based, scientifcally-based, or research-based strategy with elementary students with mild disabilities; - Read the article(s) with the purpose of comprehending, then emulating use of the strategy; - Cite research from others (at least 2 additional sources) that verifies the importance of why is content mastery of the skill important; - Discuss how the strategy supports this content mastery; - Disccus relevant information about the student subject that verifies the appropriateness of teaching the student to use the strategy; - Describe implementation considerations, especially accommodations that may be made to assist students in using the strategy; - Collect baseline data prior to strategy instruction; - Implement the strategy with (a) student(s), using the Self-Regulated Strategy Development (SRSD) model, in 5 (at a minimum) to 10 instructional sessions of 15-30 minutes each.
-(NOTE: the number of sessions and the amount of time per session varies appropriately according to the student and the strategy.); - Collect and analyze data on student progress; - Make recommendations for further instruction; - Reflect on what the researcher (you, the EDSE 628 student) learned through the assignment.
+• Finds in (a) professional publication(s) at least one research article that focuses on implementation of a specific evidence-based, scientifcally-based, or research-based strategy that elementary students with mild disabilities use to guide their learning;

+- Reads the article(s) with the purpose of comprehending, then implementing use of the strategy (teaching the strategy to a student, who then, through guided and independent practice, uses the strategy to master academic content); - Cites research from others (at least 2 additional sources) that verifies the importance of why is content mastery of the skill important; - Discusses how the strategy supports this content mastery; - Describes implementation considerations and accommodations that may be made to assist students with mild disabilities in using the strategy; - Describes the student subject and discuss relevant information about the student subject that verifies the appropriateness of teaching the student to use the strategy; - Collects baseline data prior to strategy instruction; - Implements the strategy with (a) student(s), using the Self-Regulated Strategy Development (SRSD) model, in 5 (at a minimum) to 10 instructional sessions of approximately 20-30 minutes each.
+(NOTE: the number of sessions and the amount of time per session varies appropriately according to the student subject and the strategy.); - Collects and analyzes data on student progress; - Makes recommendations for further instruction of the student subject in the focus area; - Reflects on what the researcher (you, the EDSE 628 student) learned through the assignment.
 Additional detail is provided below and through the assessment matrix for the assignment.

-If you have difficulty finding a K-12 student for this assignment, GMU's Clinical Practice Specialist Comfort Uanserume (cuanseru@gmu.edu) can assist in placing GMU students at school sites; however, you MUST register with the Clinical Practice Office (formerly the Field Experience Office)at https://cehd.gmu.edu/endorse/ferf to request placement with a student no later than January 24, 2014.
+If you have difficulty finding a K-12 student for this assignment, GMU's Clinical Practice Specialist Comfort Uanserume (cuanseru@gmu.edu) can assist in placing GMU students at school sites; however, you MUST register with the Clinical Practice Office (formerly the Field Experience Office) at https://cehd.gmu.edu/endorse/ferf to request placement with a student no later than January 30, 2015.